-An upgrade on a classic, this Jalapeno Tex Mex Dip is full of flavour and sure to please at your next potluck, event or even on Game Day.
+An upgrade on a classic, this Jalapeno Tex Mex Dip is full of flavour and sure to please at your next potluck, holiday celebration or even game day!

 - 4 oz cream cheese half a regular size brick, softened